 - R for Data Science - Causal Inference: The Mixtape - The Effect: An Introduction to Research Design and Causality - 3.
 Statistics Software: I'll use R for my work and in all my answer keys and examples.
 I encourage you to use R as well, since that will be the language for which I can help you the most with any questions.
 That said, if you can answer all of the questions correctly with another software, feel free to do so.
 I am well-versed in Stata but less so in Python.
 If you choose to use Python (not a bad choice given its popularity), then I can certainly help with general questions and concepts, but I will be less helpful with any syntax issues. - 4.
-Accessing Data: For all assignments and in-class activities, I will post links to the data on our class website.
+Accessing Data: For all assignments and in-class activities, the necessary raw data will be available in our class OneDrive folder.
 For transparency, I will also point you to other GitHub repositories where available.
-We'll spend some time on Git and GitHub at the beginning of the class, so don't get too worried if this is new to you.
-Everyone will also have access to cloud computing through AWS.
-This will serve as your own virtual computer running R, so we will all have the same data capabilities, versions, and packages (sorry Python or Stata users!).
-You don't have to use this, but for those of you with limited computing power, this is perhaps an easier solution.
-I'll post details of this to our class website shortly. - 5.
+We'll spend some time on Git and GitHub at the beginning of the class, so don't get too worried if this is new to you. - 5.
 Logistics: For day-to-day communication and announcements, I'll use Canvas.
 Please be sure you've set up Canvas alerts so that you see all of these announcements in a timely manner. - 6.
-Turning things in: All assignments should be submitted as PDF files in Canvas.
+Turning things in: All assignments should be submitted as links to GitHub repositories in Canvas.